Yu-Core/MauiBlazorToolkit/README.md

 English || [简体中文](/README.zh-CN.md)

 The Maui Blazor toolbox encapsulates some Maui and Maui Blazor tool classes, such as changing the color of the title bar.
-Referenced and imitated the [.NET MAUI Community Toolkit](https://github.com/CommunityToolkit/Maui).
+Imitated the [.NET MAUI Community Toolkit](https://github.com/CommunityToolkit/Maui).
 Thank you very much.

 ## Start
 Install [Yu-Core.MauiBlazorToolkit](https://www.nuget.org/packages/Yu-Core.MauiBlazorToolkit) from NuGet